Site Map

 is an original but also offers stuff that is unavailable and the only

-to start your own collection please try several links I posted on resources
+in starting your own collection please try several links I posted on

 section.
 The authors of most of these sites are long-time well-known

-collectors and they providing their own collector guides.
-Also you can
+collectors and they provide their own collector guides.

-with anyone of them.
-Some of them are opened for B&P and even if
+with any of them.
+Some of them are opened for B&P and even if not,

-rules are simple.
-If you have any information that is not included here
+The rules are simple.
+If you have any information that is not included

-or if you have any confirmed information about any undiscovered tape/show/bootleg
+here or if you have any confirmed information about any undiscovered

 me today.
 You can also try to browse each tour date and then - if you

-have new information or would you like to send any correction - use
+have new information or would like to send any correction - use the

 email update quick link posted below each date that is supplied with